 Bingo wing liposuction will be performed as a day case, and you will be able to return home once the effects of the anaesthetic have worn off.

 What can I expect from the arm liposuction recovery period?

 After bingo wing liposuction, you may experience some swelling, bruising and redness, particularly around the incision site.
 You may wish to apply an ice pack to the area or take pain medication if necessary.
 The swelling will subside after 7 to 10 days.

 You will have to wear a compression garment on your arms.
 This will help to reduce swelling and ensure your arms stay in the best shape possible.

 You may need to take two to three days off work.
 This will vary from person to person, and some people may need a longer period of time to recover.
 If your job is physically demanding and involves lots of heavy lifting, you may need to take a longer period of time off work.

 You will have to avoid any strenuous physical exercise for at least two weeks, which includes heavy lifting.
 If you have to look after young children you may have to consider this when planning your recovery period.
 After two weeks you will be able to start light activities again.

-Are you interested in bingo wing liposuction?
-Centre for Surgery currently offers this procedure.
+Are you interested in getting rid of bingo wings?
+Centre for Surgery offers both liposuction and arm lift surgery to treat this common condition.
 Contact us today to find out more or to book your consultation.